In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 5.2 Learn a consistent method for answering PM interview questions

-As mentioned previously, Capital One will ask you questions that fall into certain categories like behavioral and leadership, product discovery, product skills, product strategy, and case questions.
+As we mentioned in section 3, Capital One will ask you questions that fall into certain categories: behavioral, product, and case questions.
 Approaching each question with a predefined method will enable you to build strong interview habits.

 Then, when it comes time for your interviews, these habits will reduce your stress and help you to make a great impression.